Get insider access

 Stand

 The center-mounted stand has a small footprint and keeps the TV stable, but it doesn't prevent all wobble.
-Sadly, it only raises the bottom of the screen about 2 inches off the table, so placing a soundbar in front blocks the screen.
+Sadly, it only raises the bottom of the screen about two inches off the table, so placing a soundbar in front blocks the screen.

-Dimension of the 65-inch TV: 22.0" x 9.6" (the actual footprint where the stand touches the table is 17.3" wide).
+Dimension of the 65-inch TV: 22.0" x 9.6".

 Design